Badsworth/pfml_scripts/docs/portal/tests.md

 A test file should be placed in the appropriate `tests` directory (e.g. `portal/tests`) rather than alongside the file it tests.
 These test files should have the same name as the file they're testing, and have `.test.js` as the extension.
 For example, `pages/index.js` and `tests/pages/index.test.js`.

-**A Migration Note (Sept 2021)**
-We are migrating from enzyme to React Test Library.
-Our enzyme tests live in tests-old/ while we work on migrating.
-If you're writing new tests, please write them in tests/.
-Our lint rules enforse that nothing in tests/ can rely on enzyme or anything in tests-old.

 ## Unit tests